MIXMAX generator

 The MIXMAX generator is a family of pseudorandom number generators (PRNG) and is based on Anosov C-systems (Anosov diffeomorphism) and Kolmogorov K-systems (Kolmogorov automorphism).
 It was introduced in a 1986 preprint by G. Savvidy and N. Ter-Arutyunyan-Savvidy and published in 1991.

 A fast implementation in C/C++ of the generator was developed by Konstantin Savvidy.
+It is genuine 64-bit generator.
 The period of the generator is $10^{4389}$ and the Kolmogorov entropy is $8679.2$ for the matrix size $N = 240$.
 That generator occupies less than 2 kb, and if a smaller generator state is required, a N = 17 version with less than 200 bytes memory requirement also exists.